 To return to the biological case, the process of deciding which, among the many viable combinations of nucleotides contained in genes, as well as the combinations of genes in organisms, will succeed and be widely reproduced is performed by natural selection.
 In other words, natural selection performs the role of the second editor, but it does not perform the vital role of the first editor.

-Of course, one could object that nucleotides are very small, and the Earth is a much bigger place, meaning that these random combinations could have occurred in many different places on the Earth, thus greatly increasing the chances that the right combinations, or those that could have given rise to living creatures, could have arisen by chance.
+Of course, one could object that nucleotides are very small, and the Earth is a much bigger place, meaning that these random combinations could have occurred in many different places on the Earth, thus greatly increasing the chances that the right combinations, meaning those that could have given rise to living creatures, could have arisen by chance.
 However, this does not resolve the difficulties we are considering.
 First of all, the picture that I have described – of an endless, regular, and rapid process of trying out different combinations of nucleotides to see which of them are useful in begetting Life and which are not – does not correspond to the state of the Earth prior to the existence of Life.
 It is not the case that, at that time, such a random process was occurring at a rapid and regular rate until the right combinations arose.
 I have presented this inaccurate scenario in order to give an idea of the probabilities involved.
 Second, this process requires a liquid medium, since in the absence of a liquid the molecules would not be able to move around much.
-Third, it would require that all four nucleotides existed in sufficient abundance so that they could combine in many different combinations – an assumption that is made less likely by the fact that we are assuming that the nucleotides themselves arose randomly.
+Third, it would require that all four nucleotides existed in sufficient abundance over very long time periods so that they could combine in many different combinations – an assumption that is made less likely by the fact that we are assuming that the nucleotides themselves arose randomly.

 However, the most important problem is that, prior to Life’s existence, even if a useful combination of nucleotides were to arise randomly, there was no way of telling it apart from the many other combinations that were not useful.
-In the time prior to Life’s existence, since any given sequence of nucleotides did not do anything different, or produce a different result, from any other sequence, there was no reason for it to have been preserved and multiplied over all the other possible sequences.
+In the time prior to Life’s existence, since any particular sequence of nucleotides did not do anything different, or produce a different result, from any other sequence, there was no reason for it to have been preserved and multiplied over all the other possible sequences.
 In other words, there was no way of telling – and preserving – the successful from the unsuccessful sequences of nucleotides.
-We must not forget that DNA only produces its wonderful effects within the confines of a cell, which already presupposes a very considerable amount of biological development: the existence of messenger RNA to transfer the instructions contained in DNA to ribosomes, where protein production takes place, a source of energy to power the manufacture of proteins and other cellular processes, and the existence of cell membranes to protect all these structures and processes from the hostile external environment, to name just a few; and none of these biological entities or processes exist or occur randomly in a physical environment where there is no life.
+We must not forget that DNA only produces its wonderful, life-creating effects within the confines of a cell, which already presupposes a very considerable amount of biological development: the existence of messenger RNA to transfer the instructions contained in DNA to ribosomes, where protein production takes place, a source of energy, namely mitochondria, to power the manufacture of proteins and other cellular processes, and the existence of cell membranes to protect all these structures and processes from the hostile external environment, to name just a few; and none of these biological entities or processes exist or occur randomly in a physical environment where there is no life.
 Outside of a cell’s membranes, or during the time where there were no cells because there was no Life, nucleotides, just like all other organic molecules such as amino acids, are merely chemical compounds.
 And why should these chemical compounds have formed long sequences – and remain preserved in these sequences – long before the time that they were useful?
 Let us not forget that, in order to produce even a single-celled organism, the most basic form of Life, it is not sufficient for just one correct sequence of nucleotides to arise randomly in order to form a gene, for this would have required that hundreds of these nucleotide sequences arose randomly and were preserved before they had any utility.
-Stated in this manner, we can see that the assumption of randomness leads to an absurdity – the absurdity that the development of Life was impossible.
+Stated in this manner, we can see that the assumption of randomness leads to an absurdity – the absurdity that the development of Life on Earth was impossible.

 These considerations lead us to a new definition of the science of genetics: genetics is the study of the language that God has used to create, develop, preserve, and perpetuate Life on Earth.
 For those who are inclined to deny this definition, they must explain how it happened that, of all the enormous numbers of possible combinations that could have occurred in organisms’ genes, only those combinations that were favourable to Life occurred both at the very beginning of Life’s appearance and during its later development into more complex forms.
 If one is going to assume that these changes could have occurred by chance, as all orthodox evolutionary believers assume, then one must calculate the probabilities involved and show that these probabilities lie within the realm of probability, instead of being so low that, given the time frames in which they are believed to have occurred, they are in a practical sense impossible.
-For, given the estimated age of the Earth, as well as the documented scientific fact that Life appeared not long after the Earth’s formation, there simply wasn’t enough time for all these many possible combinations of nucleotide bases to be tried in order to determine which had the promise of begetting life and which were useless towards this end.
+For, given the estimated age of the Earth, as well as the documented scientific fact that Life appeared not long after the Earth’s formation, there simply wasn’t enough time for all these many possible combinations of nucleotide bases, or even a significant portion of these combinations, to be tried in order to determine which of them had the promise of begetting life and which were useless towards this end.

 There is no contradiction in maintaining such a seemingly incongruous position.
 The sense of contradiction or incongruity only results from our erroneous human belief that either the Theory of Evolution by natural selection is true all the time, or God created all the living organisms that exist, and have existed in the past, on this planet by divine fiat.
-But this seemingly obvious belief is merely an instance of the false imposition of the rules of human logic on the world, a common tendency that is one of the many sources of human error in our quest to understand the world we live in.
+But this seemingly obvious belief is merely an instance of the false imposition of the rules of human logic on the world, a common tendency that is one of the many sources of error in our quest to understand the world we live in.

 The Irish writer Brendan Behan once said of critics that they “are like eunuchs in a harem: they know how it’s done, they’ve seen it done every day, but they’re unable to do it themselves.”